Armenia’s parliament votes to join the International Criminal Court, straining ties with ally Russia

 Moscow last month called Yerevan’s effort to join the the ICC an “unfriendly step,” and the Russian Foreign Ministry summoned Armenia’s ambassador.
 Countries that have signed and ratified the Rome Statute that created the ICC are bound to arrest Putin, who was indicted for war crimes connected to the deportation of children from Ukraine, if he sets foot on their soil.

-Armenian officials have argued the move has nothing to do with Russia and was prompted by Azerbaijan’s aggression against the country.
+Armenian officials have argued the move has nothing to do with Russia and was prompted by what they call Azerbaijan’s aggression against the country.

 Lawmakers voted to ratify the Rome Statute by a vote of 60-22.
 Armenia’s president must sign off on the decision, which will come into force 60 days after the vote.